Millennials are giving big banks a run for their money.

 The first all-digital generation, born into a world of the Internet, social media and apps for everything, and their phones are their lifelines.
 Their digital behaviors, in turn, have become so influential that banking expectations have shifted.

-Because of this generation’s digital preferences, traditional banks are having a harder time keeping up with mobile-first challenger banks, like Chime in the U.S. and Atom, Monzo and Tandem in the U.K. Without the overhead expenses associated with maintaining bank locations or the baggage of antiquated tech, challenger banks are afforded more room for innovation and as a result have seen rapid growth in recent years.
+Because of this generation’s digital preferences, traditional banks are having a harder time keeping up with mobile-first challenger banks.
+Mobile banks like Chime in the U.S. and Atom, Monzo, and Tandem in the U.K. Challenger banks can afford more room for innovation and as a result, are seeing rapid growth in recent years without the overhead expenses associated with maintaining bank locations or antiquated tech.
 They are now showing signs of becoming banking champions.

 Why are so many Millennials flocking to challenger banks?

 Once upon a time, banks could be trusted.
 But now, big banks people are second-guessing them at every turn.
 This is no surprise – one scandal after the other in the industry.
 Wells Fargo admitted the creations of three million fake accounts in the last year.
 Most recently, consumers were unnerved by the Equifax credit data breach, which likely affected 143 million consumers.

 Another reason why Millennials don’t trust banking institutions goes back to the financial crisis in 2007.
 Many struggled to find jobs while trying to pay off crippling student debt.
 In a way, this put a damper on the American dream.

 The bottom line: If big banks don’t play catch up or modernize their focus, expect Millennials to jump ship.
 In fact, research from FICO indicates that Millennials are two to three times more likely to switch banks than other generations.